nishanths/cocoa-hugo-theme/README.md

 ````
 hugo new blog/your-new-post.md
 ````

+(You may need to set `draft = false` in the new post's front matter for it to appear on your site.)

 * Fixed pages such as an About page should preferably go under a `content/fixed` or be present at the root of the `contents` directory.